qjackson14/adazure/README.md

 - Setup Environment Azure VMs (DC-1 & Client-1)
 - Install Active Directory

+<h2>What is Active Directory & Why It Is Needed:</h2>

+Active Directory (AD) is a directory service developed by Microsoft for Windows domain networks.
+It is used to store and manage information about network resources such as computers, users, and groups, and to provide a structured and secure environment for accessing these resources.
+AD uses a hierarchical structure to organize resources, allowing administrators to efficiently manage permissions and access rights across the network.
+It is essential for centralized authentication and authorization, enabling users to access network resources with a single set of credentials.
+For IT administrators, AD simplifies the management of network security policies, software deployment, and user and group management, making it a critical component for maintaining an organized, secure, and scalable network infrastructure.

 <h2>Deployment and Configuration Steps</h2>

 <p><img width="735" alt="azure resources active directory" src="https://github.com/qjackson14/adazure/assets/156969011/d3ec5c51-4abf-4735-9511-87a7d47e6a0c">